 Students with emotional and behavioral disorders (EBD) experience many challenges in school.
-The literature has identified common characteristics of students with or at-risk for EBD, including aggression, attention and academic problems, antisocial behavior, low classroom engagement, high rates of disruptive behaviors, and mental health challenges (Caldarella, Larsen, Williams, Wills, & Wehby, 2019; Conley, Marchant, & Caldarella, 2014; Salle, George, McCoach, Polk, & Evanovich, 2018).
+The literature has identified common characteristics of students with or at risk for EBD, including aggression, attention and academic problems, antisocial behavior, low classroom engagement, high rates of disruptive behaviors, and mental health challenges (Caldarella et al., 2019; Conley et al., 2014; Salle et al., 2018).
 These characteristics, in addition to disrespect and hyperactivity, were reported by elementary teachers as common behavior problems observed in their classrooms (Conley et al., 2014).
-Teachers also report that students at risk for EBD share many of these characteristics, as well as frequent noncompliance with teacher directions (Hecker, Young, & Caldarella, 2014).
+Teachers also report that students at risk for EBD share many of these characteristics, as well as frequent noncompliance with teacher directions (Hecker et al., 2014).

-The ways in which teachers and students interact can impact outcomes for students with EBD.
+The ways in which teachers and students interact can affect outcomes for students with EBD.
 For example, teachers' struggles to manage classroom behavior may be related to these students' negative academic outcomes (Caldarella et al., 2019).
-Teachers report feeling unprepared to implement effective strategies to serve at-risk students, particularly those with emotional or behavioral problems (Chafouleas, Volpe, Gresham, & Cook, 2010; Reinke, Stormont, Herman, Puri, & Goel, 2011).
+Teachers report feeling unprepared to implement effective strategies to serve at-risk students, particularly those with emotional or behavioral problems (Chafouleas et al., 2010; Reinke et al., 2011).
 Student-teacher relationships can also be more challenging for students with EBD, as they often refuse to follow directions, engage in defiant/non-compliant behaviors, or ignore their teachers in a passive-aggressive manner (Hecker et al., 2014).
 However, there can be positive outcomes if the teacher-student interactions are positive.
-For example, teacher student relationships can be improved by simply giving students a personalized greeting each day (Allday & Pakurar, 2007).
-Further, with such personalized greetings, teachers have been able to increase the on-task behavior, or engagement, and decrease disruptions of students in their classrooms (Cook et al., 2018).
-In addition, teachers who deliver low rates of negative feedback (e.g., reprimands) and high rates of positive feedback (e.g., praise) may be particularly effective with students with EBD when providing multiple teaching and learning opportunities that enhance students' engagement (Rathel, Drasgow, Brown, & Marshall, 2014).
+For example, teacher-student relationships can be improved by simply giving students a personalized greeting each day (Allday & Pakurar, 2007).
+Furthermore, with such personalized greetings, teachers have been able to increase the on-task behavior, or engagement, and decrease disruptions of students in their classrooms (Cook et al., 2018).
+In addition, teachers who deliver low rates of negative feedback (e.g., reprimands) and high rates of positive feedback (e.g., praise) may be particularly effective with students with EBD when providing multiple teaching and learning opportunities that enhance students' engagement (Rathel et al., 2014).